 Until mid-2018, there was no regulation of Crowdfunding platforms in Mexico, therefore, previously the main platforms of the sector joined together to establish a code of good practices to protect the interests of all parties involved by creating AFICO (Association of Collective Funding Platforms).

-Later in the first quarter of last year, the Fintech Law was enacted to regulate financial investment institutions and protect investors, whose compliance supervision falls to the National Banking and Securities Commission (CNBV), which will also establish a regulation secondary for the Fintech that are dedicated to Crowdfunding and also for electronic payment.
+Later in the first quarter of last year, the Fintech Law was enacted, to regulate Financial investment institutions and protect investors, whose compliance supervision falls on the National Banking and Securities Commission (CNBV), which will also establish a regulation secondary for Fintech companies that are dedicated to Crowdfunding and also for electronic payment companies.

 Briq.mx: Established in Mexico City in 2015, it has made investments worth 184 million Mexican pesos in 84 real estate projects, with a return of 18 million pesos.
 The minimum investment varies depending on the type of project and from 5.000 pesos.

 Expansive: Real estate Crowdfunding and Crowdlending platform founded in 2015, with headquarters in Mexico City and minimum investments of 5.000 Mexican Pesos.

 Invrespot: It has made investments since 2015 in various areas of Mexico City, from 50.000 to 200.000 pesos, it has developed 25 projects with more than 18 million pesos of yield delivered to investors.

 M2Crowd: Like the rest of the investment platforms of Mexicanas, it is headquartered in Mexico City, founded in 2017, it has made investments throughout the country for more than 4500 M Pesos.
 The minimum investments that vary depending on the project are from a minimum of 2.000 pesos.
 It is also a crowdlending platform for financing real estate projects.